 1) Inspiration: When I was in high school, I started trading stocks and literally had no idea what I was doing.
 My parents thought I’d lose everything very quickly and that the loss would teach me the value of a dollar.
 They were partially correct as it took 9 years and $2+ million in earnings before I finally did learn the value of a dollar.
 Now, after my roller coaster ride, I want to give back and help others see what it took me so long to learn.
 After all, there are now over 10 million people with discount online brokerage accounts and nearly everyone of them dreams about growing their tiny accounts into millions within a few years, but few succeed and even fewer are willing to share all the ups and downs to help inspire and educate others.
 I am the exception.
 Thanks to my TV show, I’ve received tens of thousands of inquiries from fans who want to learn more about this business.
 With this book, they will finally understand that, with enough understanding, patience and dedication, great success is possible.

 2) A Real World Case Study: While certainly not the ideal path for everyone, my journey has helped me understand more than I ever thought possible about the stock market, greed, ambition and life.
-ALL investors, no matter their wealth, should be given a chance to understand ALL the potential risks and rewards of financial speculation and hedge funds.is painstakingly honest because I believe that real world experience is the best teaching tool and without complete honesty, the learning process suffers.
+ALL investors, no matter their wealth, should be given a chance to understand ALL the potential risks and rewards of financial speculation and hedge funds.
+My book is painstakingly honest because I believe that real world experience is the best teaching tool and without complete honesty, the learning process suffers.

 5) A Radical Strategy: Most finance books try to come up with new twists on old strategies, everything from value investing, investing in Blue-Chip companies, international investing, investing in commodities, etc. By contrast, I detail Penny Stocks and Short Selling, two niches that have never been detailed, let alone in conjunction with each other.
 After all, short selling is considered incredibly risky and Penny Stocks are basically thought of as pure gambling.
 And yet, somehow I combined these two risky strategies to make over 100 times my original investment within a few years while sitting in a bathrobe from my dorm room–I had no “edge” whatsoever.
 The fact is that everybody considers these strategies risky because nobody’s ever detailed them honestly before.
 Sure, there’s a ton of volatility and plenty of market manipulation, but the best part is that people can take advantage of these variables once they learn how to play the game.
 As evidenced by the massive daily trading volumes on these stocks that stretch into the tens, sometimes the hundreds of millions of shares, people have been trying to play the game for years, but they’ve never had any reliable source of information and thus have resorted to discussing these stocks on the ultra-shady online message boards.
 Through my experiences, I intend to show them all the potential risks and rewards like nobody before me.